WebAssembly/spec/document/core/syntax/values.rst

    \end{array}

 The latter class defines *uninterpreted* integers, whose signedness interpretation can vary depending on context.
-In the abstract syntax, they are represented as unsigned.
+In the abstract syntax, they are represented as unsigned values.
 However, some operations :ref:`convert <aux-signed>` them to signed based on a two's complement interpretation.

 .. note::